OrsonRoutt/dotfiles/README.md

 ## Overview

-This repository contains my personal dotfiles which I use on MacOS, Linux, and Windows w/WSL.
+This repository contains my personal dotfiles which I use on MacOS, and Windows w/WSL Ubuntu.
 These largely include configuration for terminal utilities based around NeoVim.

 My workflow is based around a single Wezterm window per project with a single NeoVim instance running, doing most of my work inside NeoVim.